Photo Credit: Shutterstock

 But is this the best you can do?
-The chance to get 10 percent back at Amazon for Avis time and mileage charges (double that if using the Alexa skill) seems like a sure thing.
+The chance to get 10 percent of your rental car charges back as an Amazon credit seems like a sure thing.
 But when we tested the deal, we found that you can almost always do better with a different offer.
 Here's how we break it down.

-The Amazon offer seems promising on its face, as it states that a renter can get "up to 30 percent off base rates" and either 10 or 20 percent back in Amazon credit.
+The Amazon offer seems promising on its face, as it states that a renter can get "up to 30 percent off base rates" and 10 percent back in Amazon credit.
 But the key words here are "up to.".
-Avis is promising a discount somewhere between zero and 30 percent with an Amazon credit as an incentive to book directly.
+Avis and Budget are promising a discount somewhere between zero and 30 percent with an Amazon credit as an incentive to book directly.
 Moreover, booking the Amazon offer locks a renter into the Amazon rate, despite a very high probability that a lower rate is available elsewhere.

 There are other downsides, too.
 Want to book the AARP or USAA rate code to get a free additional driver at Avis?
-You can't do it through this Amazon offer because rental car companies only accept one AWD (Avis Worldwide Discount) code on a reservation.
+You can't do it through this Amazon offer because rental car companies only accept one discount code on a reservation.
 Selecting the Amazon benefit precludes any other possible discount, whether publicly available or tied to a club or membership.

 We tested the Amazon offer through Avis for a simple trip to Detroit before Labor Day.
 Booking without any discount yielded a price of $556.45, with a base time and mileage rate of $446.